Words: Shamim de Brún

 While fancying a hot barista has led us all astray, the episode alone doesn’t quite make the definitive link between iced coffee and gay culture.
 But it does establish that the connection is older than the internet memes suggest.

 There is something opposed to the prevailing norm about drinking iced coffee, especially when it’s cold.
 Hot coffee has become normcore very quickly.
 Your da drinks it now without feeling like he’s got notions.
 Essentially, iced coffee has become a queer nod.
 A cheeky, winky face with a knowing smile avatar to signal to other gays that you are one of them by bucking against the uniformity of heterosexuality.

 If you’re straight, that might sound ridiculous.
 If you’re queer, though, I know you get it.
 Signposting queerness is a gay tradition that dates back to before Oscar Wilde.
 Back then, queer people developed codes to signal to people in the know their interest in same-sex desires.
-Specific codes like the hanky code signalled sexual proclivities, but mostly the signposting was subtle, such as wearing a red tie.
-What unified most of them, though as they were typically built on subverting gender norms.
+Specific codes like the hanky code signalled sexual proclivities.
+Mostly the signposting was subtle like wearing a pinky ring, or a red tie.
+What unified most of them, though, is that they were typically built on subverting gender norms.

 There’s an argument to be made for iced coffee being gendered.
 Throughout the ’00s, they were the accessory of choice for many ‘it’ girls.
 A frappuccino was considered a ‘girly’ Starbucks order when I was a teenager.
 Extravagance in coffee is often considered ‘feminine’.
 Drinks like a Starbucks, an iced vanilla latte or Britney Spears’s favourite, Frappuccinos, are barely considered coffee; these are sugary beverages akin to desserts.
 They were looked down on with derision by the tastemaking coffee men of yore if yore was the 00s.